farzammnf/SimpleRedditJava/README.md

 This is a simple java server for reddit app.

-this project was part of an advanced programming lesson with `Dr. Mojtaba Vahidi-Asl`.
+This project was part of an advanced programming lesson with `Dr. Mojtaba Vahidi-Asl`.

 ## File Structure